Ajfriel86/HangManGame/README.md

 ## Wire Frames

-Opening screen will show a tabel that will outline the levels, easy, medium, hard.
+Opening screen will show a table that will outline the levels, easy, medium, hard.
 For each level the user must guess a 3, 5, 7 letter word in 7 attempts.

 ![Wireframe One](./documentation/wire_one.png)